ZaidKamil1574/XRCampusMap/README.md

 # XRCampusMap
-The repo is the documentation for the development for the XR Campus Map application
-- Presentation
-- Documentation
-- Meta Quest View
-- Unityb Software View
+Objective: Integrating real-time IoT sensor data in Mixed Reality 3D Map enviroments Information on consumer point of view can be viewed in the website: myzmap.com

+## This repository includes documentation files of the application architecture, Unity scene view, and the Meta Quest 3 view.